6 Reasons Outdoor TV Antennas Lose Signal (and How to Fix Them)

 Understanding realistic reception distance helps explain why signals behave differently throughout the day.

-In some setups, viewers also mistake this pattern for equipment failure when the real limitation is antenna placement or environment rather than hardware quality.
+In some setups, viewers mistake this for equipment failure when the real issue is using the wrong type of antenna for their location—especially in rural or obstructed areas.

 https://thekeenguide.com/indoor-vs-outdoor-tv-antennas-rural-areas